kinley05/SDA101_02240348/practical3/readme.md

-# create a html page with the following components:
+Create an HTML page with the following components:

-list of your course for this semister. an ordered list of your daily class shedule. list of your to-do items for the week.
+An unordered list of your courses for the semester.
+An ordered list of your daily class schedule (Monday to Friday).
+An unordered list of your to-do items for the week (at least 7 items).
+A nested list showing your study goals:
+Main topics (unordered list)
+Subtopics for each main topic (ordered lists)